 Deciding where to stay in Buenos Aires

-As you can see, there are a lot of things to explore, and deciding where to stay in Buenos Aires is important.
+As you have seen in this travel guide, there are a lot of things to explore, and deciding where to stay in Buenos Aires is important.
 Whether you stay in La Boca, San Telmo, Recoleta, Belgrano or Palermo, all those neighborhoods are in good locations.

 The atmosphere of the area, whether you travel for leisure or business, whether you travel with your family or friends, and proximity to the attractions you prefer to visit should probably be the deciding factors.
 Whatever your preference is, you’ll have a great time in Buenos Aires.

-Check out our other articles about Buenos Aires:
+Check out our other guides about the best places to stay in Buenos Aires: